Techgeneehq/Palparcel_Vendor_Frontend/README.md

 Palparcel Web App

-Palparcel is a software application that allows users to send, receive, save and spend money from anywhere in the world starting from Africa to every other continent.
+Palparcel is a software application that allows vendors to upload,  and sell their products from anywhere in the world starting from Africa to every other continent.
 Production
 Urls
 production